Wayback Machine: Technical information

 Starting in October 2019, users were limited to 15 archival requests and retrievals per minute.

 Storage capacity and growth

 As technology has developed over the years, the storage capacity of the Wayback Machine has grown.
 In 2003, after only two years of public access, the Wayback Machine was growing at a rate of 12 terabytes per month.
 The data is stored on PetaBox rack systems custom designed by Internet Archive staff.
 The first 100 TB rack became fully operational in June 2004, although it soon became clear that they would need much more storage than that.

-The Internet Archive migrated its customized storage architecture to Sun Open Storage in 2009, and hosts a new data centre in a Sun Modular Datacenter on Sun Microsystems' California campus.
 As of 2009, the Wayback Machine contained approximately three petabytes of data and was growing at a rate of 100 terabytes each month.